-This is the third installment from the series of posts that will describe my thoughts and technical insights from selected works included in our newly released book, “Not Far from Home”….Enjoy!
+This is the second installment from the series of posts that will describe my thoughts and technical insights from selected works included in our newly released book, “Not Far from Home”….Enjoy!

 Creating Dimension…. when to use color temperature or value to turn the form.

 One of the more important questions we face in creating the illusion of form with a two-dimensional painting is the dilemma of whether to use value or color temperature within a simple shadow or light shape to turn form.
 As we survey the subject and clearly identify a form change, many times our default seems to be to use a value shift.
 Often this is the case and a value change is necessary, but we must be sure that this is what we visually perceive or the painting will lose the solidity of mass and the beautiful airy quality that we are seeing.
 Many times it is a color change that is defining the transition and it is so important to utilize the appropriate means to show the form.